How do I become a member of CDBA?

-Receive every edition of the acclaimed publication Intervention.
+Receive the acclaimed CDBA news magazine "Intervention" 2x annually in both printed and virtual formats.
 Each edition is packed full of articles from Chapters and facilities across Canada, personal profiles, professional information, and news from the international scene.

 Share knowledge and ideas with fellow family members, advocates, professionals, peers, and Intervenors at meetings and conferences and through the Internet via Facebook, Twitter and the CDBA website.

-Receive the quarterly President’s Message electronic newsletter, CDBA fact sheets on a variety of topics related to deafblindness including Congenital Rubella/CHARGE Syndrome/Usher Syndrome, and up-to-the-minute “Deafblind News” announcements delivered directly to your inbox.
+Via CDBA National's quarterly e-newsletter; "Fact Sheets" on a variety of topics such as Congenital Rubella, CHARGE Syndrome and Usher Syndrome, as well as regular e-bulletins delivering deafblind news directly to your inbox.
 Membership also gives you complete access to CDBA archived presentations, articles, reports and more.

-Benefit from automatic membership in the provincial Chapter where you reside.
-Through a Chapter you can be involved in ‘grass roots’ activities and service programs, participating hands-on in improving the lives of individuals who are deafblind.
-Provincial Chapters of CDBA currently include British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and New Brunswick.
+Benefit from automatic membership in the provincial chapter where you reside.
+Through a chapter you can be involved in ‘grass roots’ activities and service programs, participating hands-on in improving the lives of individuals who are deafblind.
+Provincial CDBA chapters also regularly publish a newsletter loaded with stories, articles and pertinent information about deafblindness.

-Opportunities to meet and learn from professionals, consumers and family members from around the world and discover similarity of goals through CDBA’s international connection with Deafblind International (DbI).
+Opportunities to meet and learn from professionals, consumers and family members from around the world and discover similarity of goals through CDBA’s international connection with Deafblind International (DbI)